ghli16/PLM-GNN/readme.md

 ## PLM-GNN：Classification of virulence factor based on dual-channel neural networks with pre-trained language models

-This is the repository related to our manuscript Classification of virulence factor based on dual-channel neural networks with pre-trained language models, currently in submission at Interdisciplinary Sciences: Computational Life Sciences.
+This is the repository related to our manuscript Classification of virulence factor based on dual-channel neural networks with pre-trained language models, currently in submission at BMC Bioinformatics.

 ## Code
 ### Environment Requirement